rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/guide.rst

 =======================

-The main goal of this cookbook is to provide recipes for all partially supported features and explicitly list all unsupported features.

-The document is built on the feature-by-feature basis, and if you do not find some feature, then you can safely consider it **supported**.
+The main goal of this cookbook is to provide recipes for all partially supported features, and explicitly list all unsupported features.
+The document is built on the feature-by-feature basis.
+If you do not find a feature, then you can safely consider it **supported**.
 Otherwise, a recipe will give you a suggestion on how to rewrite your code and work around an unsupported case.

 |